evkapsal/Fibaro-Home-Automation/README.md

 # Fibaro-Home-Automation
-For FIbaro Lite/HC2 Python Service
+For FIbaro Lite/HC2 Python Service.

-This Python Service (Running also on Raspberry) can be used to Export Sensors (Devices) from Fibaro Lite/HC to an Influxdb Database for further using like Grafana Dashboards.
+This Python Service (Running also on Raspberry) can be used to Export Sensors (Devices) and values from Fibaro Lite/HCto an Influxdb Database for further actions  like, Grafana Dashboards, Statistics,etc.
 Inside .py File you can complete the API/DB details (IP, Usern,Pass, DBName) and you are done.

 Dependencies for Python: